Friduric/ray-tracer/README.md

 A Monte Carlo ray tracer implementation.

 ## Sample images
-This is the first render done by this ray tracer (using only Lambertian reflections):
+This is the first image that was rendered by this ray tracer (using only Lambertian reflections):

 <img src="https://github.com/Friduric/raytracer/blob/master/first_lambertian_test.png" width="500" height="500">